 Since certain of our products are used in applications that are integral to our customers' businesses, errors, defects, or other performance problems could result in financial or other damages to our customers, which would likely result in adverse effects upon our business with these customers.
-If we were involved in any product liability litigation, even if it were unsuccessful, would be time consuming and costly to defend.
+If we were involved in any product liability litigation, even if it were unsuccessful, it would be time-consuming and costly to defend.
 Further, our product liability insurance may not be adequate to cover claims.

-Our Sales Through Retail Merchants Result In Seasonality And Susceptibility To A Downturn In The Retail Economy And Sales Variances Resulting From Retail Promotional Programs.
-A significant amount of our net sales, \$13,484,460 during the fiscal year ended March 31, 2008 is the result of sales of bathroom and kitchen scales to retail merchants in Europe by Korona Haushaltswaren GmbH & Co.
-KG ("Korona"), a subsidiary of the Company.
-In addition, many of our other customers sell to retail merchants.
+Our Sales Through Retail Merchants Result In Seasonality, Susceptibility To A Downturn In The Retail Economy And Sales Variances Resulting From Retail Promotional Programs.
+Many of our other customers sell to retail merchants.
 Accordingly, these portions of our customer base are susceptible to a downturn in the retail economy.
 A greater number of our sales of scales and telecommunications products occur between the months of April and September for shipment in the summer in preparation of the Christmas holiday.
 Throughout the remainder of the year, our products do not appear to be subject to significant seasonal variation.
 However, past sales patterns may not be indicative of future performance.
 A significant portion of our sales in Europe is attributable to the promotional programs of our retail industry customers.
 These promotional programs result in significant orders by customers who do not carry our products on a regular basis.
 We cannot assure you that promotional purchases by our retail industry customers will be repeated regularly, or at all.
 Further, our promotional sales could cause our quarterly results to vary significantly.
 The reduction in promotional purchases would likely have a material adverse effect upon our results of operations.

-Our Customers Are Dependent On Shipping Companies For Delivery Of Our Products And Interruptions To Shipping Could Materially And Adversely Affect Our Business And Operating Results.
+Our Customers Are Dependent On Shipping Companies For Delivery Of Our Products, And Interruptions To Shipping Could Materially And Adversely Affect Our Business And Operating Results.
 Typically, we sell our products either F.O.B.
-Hong Kong or Yantian (Shenzhen) and our customers are responsible for the transportation of products from Hong Kong or Yantian (Shenzhen) to their final destinations.
+Hong Kong or Yantian (Shenzhen) and our customers are responsible for the transportation of products from Hong Kong or Yantian (Shenzhen), to their final destinations.
 Our customers rely on a variety of carriers for product transportation through various world ports.
 A work stoppage, strike or shutdown of one or more major ports or airports could result in shipping delays materially and adversely affecting our customers, which in turn could have a material adverse effect on our business and operating results.
 Similarly, an increase in freight surcharges due to rising fuel costs or general price increases could materially and adversely affect our business and operating results.